gbbenson68/tic-tac-toe-new/README.md

 ### To-dos
 * At some point, I would like to make this a fully-interactive two-player game which can be played asynchronously.
 I estimate that it will take another 10-12 hours of dedicated work to achieve that.
 * The code could be cleaned up a little bit.
 I would like to paramaterize the HTML so that there are no hard-coded values in the underlying JavaScript.
 * The CSS used in the rendering can be greatly improved.
 Unfortunately, as this is a weakness of mine, I would need to gain some knonwledge and experience before providing a *shit hot* experience.
+Ideally, I would be using more of Bootstrap for this.

 About Me
 --------